Usage

 274G>T

-The -c flag can be employed together with a different start rule.
+The -c flag can be combined with -r to convert a partial description to its model.

 $ mutalyzer_hgvs_parser -c -r variant '274G>T'